 - Aluminum: 153 pounds of recycled aluminum used in 2021

-- Operations: high pressure casting, die making
+- Operations: High pressure casting and die making

 - 2022: Toyota announced two investments totaling $53 million in Tennessee, supporting production of engine blocks and hybrid transaxle cases and housings.